akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 ### Cross-Platform

-We need a cross-platform app because Android users have a wonderful unofficial-app for public transportations : Naoned.
+We need a cross-platform app because Android users have a wonderful unofficial-app for public transportations : NaonedBus.
 It's clean, it works and it has 10 years of development behind it.
 It's written in Java, no chance to get it on iOS anytime soon.

 So I heard you wanted to create a cross-platform native app, choose between:
 - react-native